GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ### Create Cloud SQL Instance

-We are going to [create a new instance of Cloud SQL](https://console.cloud.google.com/sql) associated to the same project we created before.
+[Create a new instance of Cloud SQL](https://console.cloud.google.com/sql) associated to the same project which you created before.

 Go to the Cloud SQL section of the console: